right9code/right9ov/01 - BACKEND/_DummyPDF/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 MYTH: Dinner is the gentlemanly place to go on a first date.

 TRUTH: This used to be true.
-Fact is that women usually find something completely unique and adventurous more attractive and fun than any dinner you could possibly take
+Fact is that women usually find something completely unique and adventurous more attractive and fun than any dinner you could possibly take her to.

----

-THE PASSPORT

-her to.
 I have friends who take women to grocery stores as first dates.
 While I don’t specifically advocate this, it works for them and they like it.
 Later, I’ll go over tons of things to do as a first outing.
 Let’s not call it a date.

 MYTH: Women know what they want in a guy.